10.3: Job Interviews and Follow-up Messages

 10. Explain how best to answer standard and behavioural job interview questions.

 In Ch.
-9 above, we discussed how the job application process is basically a communications test that begins with a low-difficulty written component in the cover letter and résumé, and ends with a high-level oral exam in the interview.
+9, we discussed how the job application process is basically a communications test that begins with a low-difficulty written component in the cover letter and résumé and ends with a high-level oral exam in the interview.
 Among other things, the interview helps the employer get to know the job applicant better and confirm that they are who their résumé and cover letter say they are.
 It places the burden of proving the résumé’s claims on the applicant by inviting them to speak anecdotally about them.
-The most successful applicants will use the interview questions as opportunities to connect their experience and qualifications to the requirements of the job at hand as stated in the job posting.
-The successful pitch convinces the employer that the applicant, as the solution to the problems associated with the job vacancy, is not only a good match for the role and its duties, but also a good fit for the culture of the workplace.
+The most successful applicants will use the interview questions as opportunities to connect their experience and qualifications to the requirements of the job at hand, as stated in the job posting.
+The successful pitch convinces the employer that the applicant, as the solution to the problems associated with the job vacancy, is not only a good match for the role and its duties but also a good fit for the culture of the workplace.
 The employer wants to confirm that the candidate will get along well with management, coworkers, and customers, which the employer can get a sense of only through conversation.

 Advice about how to succeed in job interviews is about as varied as there are people offering advice on job interviews because every employer is different in how they conduct interviews and what they want to get out of them.
 This variety makes preparing for job interviews tricky.
 A job interview can be as informal as walking in to speak with a store manager without so much as a résumé.
 It could be as formal as a three-stage process with a pre-interview phone screening, two-hour interview in front of a panel asking the same questions of each candidate, and a follow-up hour-long interview with questions specific to the leading candidates.
 A rigorous interview process may have pre-interview screening procedures such as personality tests, written and oral language proficiency tests, background investigations (e.g., college transcript, criminal records check), consultations with previous employers, and even personality-assessing video games (NPR, 2013) to ensure that the employer doesn’t waste hours interviewing candidates unfit for the role.
-The interview may involve demonstrations of skill such as solving a complex engineering problem on a whiteboard.
+The interview may involve demonstrations of skill, such as solving a complex engineering problem on a whiteboard.
 It may be conducted via web conference.
 It may be an unstructured conversation about something completely different from the work at hand and take place in a coffee shop.
 It may be in an off-site hotel room or in the actual workplace itself.
-The only consistent element in all of this variety is that you’ll have a conversation with employer or their representatives.
+The only consistent element in all of this variety is that you’ll have a conversation with the employer or their representatives.

-Given the variety of types of interview, how can you possibly prepare for one?
+Given the variety of types of interviews, how can you possibly prepare for one?
 Let’s consider this question with regard to what’s common in most interviews and the employer’s motivations in finding the perfect candidate for the role.
 Of course, you can’t necessarily count on the employer being an excellent judge of character in an interview because, looking around the professional landscape, you can see various degrees of incompetence and repulsive personalities among employees; they all presumably managed to beat out other candidates in convincing employers to hire them in interviews.
 If you’re unsure how it’s going to play out, though, the best you can do is assume that your interview will be rigorous and prepare to “wow” them with your knowledge of the company, position, and yourself.
 Let’s consider what you can do before, during, and after the interview to increase your chances of landing a job offer.

 - 10.3.1: Pre-Interview Preparation